14 May 2019

 Amidst all this, regional media channels in Odisha also took a toll.
 While the reporters were braving the strong winds and reporting from the ground till 8 am on Cyclone day, the eye of the storm passed through the capital city in the afternoon causing massive disruption to mobile towers and communicating antennas.
 This resulted in complete loss of signal of leading Odia news channels and some even remained unavailable for two whole days.

 Meanwhile, Odias residing in other States were getting anxious and panicky.
-With regional channels not getting signal and network connectivity gone for a toss, these people were left with no means for communicating with their family back in Odisha.
+With regional channels not getting signal and network connectivity gone for a toss, these people were left with no means for communicating with their families back in Odisha.
 They were heavily reliant on national channels to find out whether the storm had passed Odisha, but they were left disappointed as reportage was minimal.
 For 2-3 days, digital media reports were their only hope.

 In Odisha, coastal districts were left in shambles.
 Food, water and cash became major problems without electricity.
 The rising heat and humidity did not help either.
 Normalcy seemed like a far-off dream.
 Non-resident Odias took to social media to vent their frustration.
 “Is the national media even doing its job?”, many asked.
 On the other hand, people in Odisha were not surprised.
 “We have always been overlooked, haven’t we?
 We are just a vote bank,” a youth said.